 Zen and the Art of Making Terrariums

 I am glad I have this blog and grateful for its small handful of followers.
 These past few weeks have been pretty damn stressful, I swear to God my hair is falling out again.
 But today I’m trying to be all zen and having this blog gives me an opportunity to write about the little things that make me happy and share it with the world.
 Like terrariums!
 I seem a bit behind on the craze here but I did want to make terrariums last summer but never got around to doing so.
-Last weekend Brian and I made a trip to West Elm and got a bunch of vented globes and then made our way to the Indoor Sun Shoppe in Fremont that sells the coolest plants, from epiphytes to venus fly traps.
+Last weekend, I made a trip to West Elm and got a bunch of vented globes and then made our way to the Indoor Sun Shoppe in Fremont that sells the coolest plants, from epiphytes to venus fly traps.
 I loaded up on some air plants, a few succulents and a cactus.

 It doesn’t take much to make terrariums, and the plants used require very low maintenance.
 Cacti and succulents don’t need much watering, and air plants typically don’t need soil and can be placed singularly in a decorative vessel.
 Be sure to situate it where it can get bright indirect light and lots of air movement, as air plants typically get their nutrients from (you guessed it) the air.
 To water your air plants you basically take them and dunk them in water once a week.
 Let it dry thoroughly before placing it back in its vessel.

 To build your succulent or cacti terrarium you will need soil as a base, then layer it with moss, or gravel.
 As for the air plants, soil will generally kill them, so you can either place them singularly on a dish or a vented globe, or mount them on a branch or a cool piece of driftwood.